NAB moves against federal minister, Sindh PTI leader

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The National Accountability Bureau (NAB), Rawalpindi, has started complaint verification process against Minister for Religious Affairs and Interfaith Harmony Noorul Haq Qadri on alleged involvement of renting out a ministry building to his business partner.
+ISLAMABAD: The National Accountability Bureau (NAB), Rawalpindi, has started complaint verification process against Minister for Religious Affairs and Interfaith Harmony Noorul Haq Qadri for alleged involvement in renting out a ministry building to his business partner.

-According to sources, the NAB has sought the record from the Ministry of Religious Affairs and now examining the record which received from the ministry.

-It is to be mentioned here that NAB Chairman Justice (R) Javed Iqbal in May ordered the complaint verification against the minister for religious affairs on a complaint against him on a renting out the ministry building to his business partner.
+It is to be mentioned here that NAB Chairman Justice (retd) Javed Iqbal in May ordered the complaint verification against the minister for religious affairs on a complaint against him for renting out the ministry's building to his business partner.

-News Desk adds: The Karachi NAB, meanwhile, said it had initiated a probe against Pakistan Tehreek-e-Insaaf (PTI) leader Haleem Adil Sheikh for allegedly selling government land illegally.

 The letter further said an anti-corruption unit has already completed an inquiry against the PTI leader which the Bureau has also requested.
 The Malir deputy commissioner has been directed to submit the records by July 27.